THmanley/leagueConstitution/README.md

 - Per transaction fee is $0
 - FAAB dollars are not tradeable
 - There is a two Day waiting period for waivers to clear
-- Free agency locks a week after the regular championship ends (NFL Week 16).
+- Free agency locks a week after the league championship ends (NFL Week 16).

 ### Trades ###
 - Trades will be processed right away, if collusion is suspected the matter will be put to a vote.
 - During the offseason trading is still allowed.
-- Trade deadline begins at the end of NFL Week 17.
+- Trade deadline begins at the end of NFL Week 13.
 - Draft picks up to 3 years in the future are tradable.
-- Teams must pay dues for any year they trade draft picks in, if not already paid by yearly advance.
+- Teams must pay dues for any year they trade draft picks in, if not already paid by normal yearly advance.

 <br><br>